Skip to main content

 Credits

-To launch a simulation, you need to have credit.
+In credit-based license mode, you need to have credits to be allowed to launch new simulations.
 1 credit corresponds to the coverage simulation of 1 base station.
 For instance, if you have 2 credit points left, you can either launch 2 simulations of 1 base station each, or 1 simulation with 2 base stations.

 The top-right corner of the user interface displays 2 types of credits: